harmslab/ellipticbn/README.md

 <br />

 ## How the package works
-### Below is a diagram of the analysis steps the software completes on any given file
+### We analyze ellipticity using seven steps
 ![](images/pipeline_image.svg)

-### 1. In a given XYZ file, extract the coordinates of all carbon atoms (and oxygen atoms used later on in the analysis).
+1. Extract the coordinates of all heavy (non-hydrogen) atoms from an xyz file.

-### 2. Identify strongly connected components to differentiate between host and guest structures.
-### 3. Remove the guest structure since we only care about calculating ellipticity of the host.
-### 4. Using proximity to oxygen atoms, remove the top and bottom rings of the hosts for accurate ellipticity calculation.
+2. Identify separate molecules by finding strongly-connected components.

+3. Identify candidate hosts by filtering on aspect ratio, which differentiates between long, skinny molecules and short, fat molecules.

+4. Using the location of oxygen atoms on the molecule, identify the central macrocycle.
+Its identity is further validated by the number of carbons and their connectivity.
+4. Use a Principal Component Analysis to calculate the variance along both major axes of the host ring.
+6. Calculate ellipticity.
+This is done by two methods:
-### 5 & 6.
-Using a Principal Components Analysis, calculate the variance along both major axes of the host ring.
-The ellipticity is thus (Vax1-Vax2)/Vax1 where Vax1 is the variance on the longest axis (length) and Vax2 is the variance on the second-longest axis (width).
+   1.  *pca_ellip*: $(V_{ax1}-V_{ax2})/V_{ax1}$ where $V_{ax1}$ is the variance on the longest axis (length) and $V_{ax2}$​​ is the variance on the second-longest axis (width).
-### 7. Output graphs of both the single ring hosts and the full host-guest structures, as well as a spreadsheet with the calculated ellipticity for each structure.
+   2. *orig_ellip*: Use centroids.... xx
+7. Generate outputs, which include annotated structures and a spreadsheet with ellipticities.

 <br />
 <br />

-## How to interpret the output

-### Each xyz file analyzed with this package will produce at least 3 pieces of data:
-* 1 interactive 3D scatter plot with all carbons in the CBn structures visualized
+## Output

+* Html file
 * 1 interactive 3D scatter plot with only the central carbon ring of the CBn structures visualized
 * 1 spreadsheet with all of the carbons, their positions, distance to the centroid of the structure, and the measured ellipticity